PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-Administers and directs programs and activities of Board including development of programs to evaluate and monitor treatment and progress of any person found not guilty by reason of mental disease or defect who has been committed to the mental health system by courts; formulates policies and procedures of Board in accordance with state regulations; facilitates coordination of Board hearings and meetings as prescribed by law; serves as Secretary to Board at hearings and meetings; acts as liaison between Board, acquittees, courts, State's Attorneys, mental health facilities and public and private groups; develops and maintains comprehensive data including but not limited to number of acquittee placed under Board jurisdiction, number and outcome of applications for conditional release, discharge and temporary leaves, new crimes committed, types of crimes committed, types of mental disorders, population characteristics such as sex, age, ethnicity and legal status of acquittee; prepares reports and makes recommendations to Board concerning progress of Board in achieving its mandated objectives; develops budget for Board and its program; speaks to lay and professional groups on work of Board; directs, reviews and evaluates work of staff members; performs related duties as required.
+Administers and directs programs and activities of Board including development of programs to evaluate and monitor treatment and progress of any person found not guilty by reason of mental disease or defect who has been committed to the mental health system by courts; formulates policies and procedures of Board in accordance with state regulations; facilitates coordination of Board hearings and meetings as prescribed by law; serves as Secretary to Board at hearings and meetings; issues Memoranda of Decision and Reports to Court on behalf of the Board; acts as liaison between Board, acquittees, courts, State's Attorneys, mental health facilities and public and private groups; develops and maintains comprehensive data including but not limited to number of acquittee placed under Board jurisdiction, number and outcome of applications for conditional release, discharge and temporary leaves, new crimes committed, types of crimes committed, types of mental disorders, population characteristics such as sex, age, ethnicity and legal status of acquittee; prepares reports and makes recommendations to Board concerning progress of Board in achieving its mandated objectives; collaborates with the Department of Mental Health and Addiction Services to develop budget for Board and its program; speaks to lay and professional groups on work of Board; directs, reviews and evaluates work of staff members; may draft legislative proposals; performs related duties as required.

 KNOWLEDGE, SKILL AND ABILITY